wenchien/blender-material-to-vtf/README.md

 - [ ] Support for different types of shaders
     - [ ] Diffuse BSDF
     - [ ] Mix Shader
 - [ ] Automatic baking if a material has a shader but without TEX_IMAGE (Pure color) and export it
+- [ ] Allow custom .VMT parameters

 <p align="right">(<a href="#readme-top">back to top</a>)</p>